SynFutures/docs/docs/hash_rate_futures_general.md

 $\text{Target} = \frac{\text{0x00000000ffff << 208} }{\text{Difficulty}} \approx \frac{2^{224}}{ \text{Difficulty}}$.

-Note that the hash rate futures contract uses the exact formula to calculate the reward from Target.
+Note that the Hash Rate Futures contract uses the exact formula to calculate the reward from Target.
 Also, BTCHASH only include the block reward, 6.25 BTC per block at the moment, but not the transaction fees in each block.
 Electricity and other operational cost are also omitted.